qanhnn12/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/Solution/C. Campaigns Analysis.md

 * Overall, click rate = 100 * 127 / 417 = 30.46 %

 #### 2. Calculate the average clicks, average views, average cart adds, and average purchases per user of each group
-* For users not received impressions and users received impressions but not clicked, the average click is 0.

 ```TSQL
 --For users received impressions